matematikk-mooc/matematikk-mooc.github.io/index.md

 Please use [this form][new-issue] (on github) if you either have any questions or want to report a bug.

-# Running it in a production like environment
+# Running it in production

 To be documented ...